Bug report #11372

 - Category changed from Processing/GUI to GUI

 - Assignee deleted (

 This seems to be a SIP python bindings problem, nothing to do with the processing framework.

 Would be interesting to know if anybody gets the same behavior with a sip version > 4.13.3?

 #7 Updated by Giovanni Manghi about 5 years ago

 I have noticed similar effects for other widgets when the "customwidgets" library was not available on the system.
 I do not know if it is related.

 it is a recent dependency of python-qgis?
 Now that I notice this is installed and I cannot see anymore this issue.

-#8 Updated by Matthias Kuhn almost 5 years ago
+#8 Updated by Matthias Kuhn about 5 years ago

 Thank you for testing Giovanni.